Skip to content

 10. Cutting Blades and Discs

-For the cutting process, cutting blades are widely used.
+Cutting blades are widely used for the cutting process.
 Cutting blades are perfect for cutting different materials such as wood, metal, and stony minerals.
 Depending on the form of the edges, it can be defined.

 11. Cutting Disc

 A cutting disc is a flexible tool for cutting numerous materials using an angle grinder.
-It is about a small and flat disc that has as a binder a synthetic resin.
+It is about a small and flat disc that has synthetic resin as a binder.

 12. Abrasive Papers

-Abrasive paper is glass paper to use as an abrasive coating form consisting of a sheet of paper or fabric, fiber, film, or another abrasive material backing.
+Abrasive paper is glass paper used as an abrasive coating form, consisting of a sheet of paper or fabric, fiber, film, or another abrasive material backing.
 The standard abrasive particles are aluminum oxide and silicon carbide.
-Such abrasive paper is used to deburring, polish, remove ink, remove rust, sizing, etc.
+Such abrasive paper is used to deburr, polish, remove ink, remove rust, resize, etc.

 13. Cloth Rolls